ku-nlp/ChatCollectionFramework/doc/manual.md

 - msg_count_low

 The minimum number of messages a user must post before that a dialog can be terminated.
 Before that threshold, user will still be able to leave the chat but a warning message will tell him that the dialog is too short.

 - msg_count_high

-After a user has posted this amount of message, a warning message will be shown indicating that the dialog is long enough and that it should be concluded soon.
+After a user has posted this number of messages, a warning message will be shown indicating that the dialog is long enough and that it should be concluded soon.

 - experiment_id

-The identifier of the crowdsourcing experiment that will be shown to the users when the chat is terminated propperly.
+The identifier of the crowdsourcing experiment that will be shown to the users when the chat is terminated properly.

 - prevent_multiple_tabs